 “We are the balancing point,” said Smith.
 “The meeting place.
 We need to keep the worlds in balance with this one or the walls fail.
 Maintaining that balance — a balance between magic and science — is a delicate thing.
 We need certain things to be in place.
 One of those things is you.”

 “Not you specifically,” said Smith.
-“Anyone from your world would do.”
+“Someone from your world.”

 “Wait a second.
 None of you are from Earth?
 Are you even human?”